Martlgap/cheatsheets/sheets/GoogleCloud.md

 ## Lessons Learned:
 - App Engine is READONLY
 - MySQL Database is not the same as SQLite regarding maximum Password Length, Datetime Format etc.
+- Random generated Secret does not work for UserManagement if live - might be due to several parallel instances